aofarrel/SRANWRP/inputs/denylists/readme.md

 | ERS007703         | SAMEA968201    |
 | ERS007704         | SAMEA968195    |

-# Previously bad, but work now!
+# Previously unhandled
+The following samples/reasons were originally added to the denylist because the pipeline could not handle these edge cases in automated fashion.
+Later updates to SRANWRP and myco allowed for these to be handled in an automated fashion, so they don't need to be denylisted anymore -- but they remain on the overall list for legacy reasons, and to provide some guidance for those who may not be using SRANWRP/myco.

 ## Failure in prefetch
-**How it's currently handled:** The invalid read accession will be skipped.
+**How it's currently handled by SRANWRP:** The invalid read accession will be skipped.

 ```
 `prefetch.3.0.1 err: name not found while resolving query within virtual file system module - failed to resolve accession 'x' - no data ( 404 )`